Lauren Harries: Personal life

 Harries' schooling suffered from the heightened publicity.
 By the age of 14, Harries suffered depression and agoraphobia, which led to a nervous breakdown and suicide attempt.
 Media opportunities and resulting business reduced as Harries grew up.
 In the recession of the early 1990s, the family's businesses failed.
 One family shop was destroyed by fire, and her father was convicted of insurance fraud.
 Harries sold some of her collections to assist in the support of the family.
 Harries then took three GCSEs after home tutoring.

 As a child, Harries had been taken by her family to see a doctor because she displayed feminine mannerisms.
 Later, Harries decided to transition from male to female, change her name to Lauren Charlotte, and investigated gender reassignment surgery, which was carried out in 2001.
 Funding for this was generated from publicity arranged by Max Clifford.

-On 8 July 2005, a group of five to seven men attacked Harries, her father and her brother in the family home.
+In July 2005, a group of five to seven men attacked Harries, her father and her brother in the family home.
 One 17-year-old boy was later fined and given a supervision order for his role in the incident.